Legislative Agenda

 Reform transit governance to establish a stronger RTA that improves service and accountability for riders and taxpayers.

-The RTA is advocating for new operations funding to come with reforms that would establish a stronger RTA that directly interacts with riders to address their day-to-day issues and has more influence on service, fare policy, and capital project prioritization.
 These are areas featured in RTA’s Transit is the Answer strategic plan where the RTA’ s regional perspective and budgetary role could add value for riders and taxpayers.
 They are also featured in CMAP’s Plan of Action for Regional Transit, which recommends a stronger RTA focused on systemwide planning, policy, and funding, allowing the Service Boards to focus on operational excellence.

 The RTA advocates for the State of Illinois to: